-- Go to the Registrations and Admissions Office (Studierendenkanzlei) to enrol
+- Go to the Enrolment Office (Studierendenkanzlei) to enrol

 - Plan your studies

-* Detailed information on visas and on the necessary formalities such as opening a bank account, getting health insurance, registering your address/applying for a residence permit are provided in our Welcome Brochure and in our information leaflet (see informational downloads).
-You will receive these documents by post together with your letter of admission.
+* Detailed information on visas and on the necessary formalities such as opening a bank account, getting health insurance, registering your address/applying for a residence permit are provided in our Welcome Brochure and in our information leaflet (see Downloads).
+You will receive these documents together with your letter of admission.

 The following information can be downloaded in PDF format.
 You need the Acrobat Reader from Adobe.